- Monitor dependency health and security vulnerabilities

 Overview

 The Vulnerability Overview section provides detailed information about a specific security vulnerability detected in your dependencies.
-This comprehensive view helps you understand the risk, impact, and remediation options.
+This comprehensive view helps you understand the risk, impact, and remediation options.- Vulnerability Title and CVE: Displays the full name of the vulnerability and its unique CVE identifier

 - Affected Package: Shows which package contains the vulnerability and its specific version